sravel/scripts/README.md

 ## Contact

-For bug tracking purpose you can use the GitHub or questions about TOGGLE, you can contact the mainteners using the following email addresses:
+For bug tracking purpose you can use the GitHub or questions about Scrips, you can contact the mainteners using the following email addresses:

-* sebastien.ravel&#x72cirad.fr
+* sebastien.ravel@cirad.fr